 Wandering through the iconic ghetto is one of the most amazing sights to behold.
 It has Padua’s only Synagogue in history.
 Another center of attraction here is the Cappella Degli Scrovegni, which houses the most extensive range of 14th-century works of art, including the ones by Giotto.

 In the closest region of Friuli-Venezia Giulia, Trieste is located only 2 hours away from Venice.
 So, it is one of the longer day trips from the city of Venice, and it is worth it.
-The decade-long James Joyce’s paradise is possibly the best-known neighborhood in the town along the most amazing cultural attraction of the city of Italy.
+The decade-long James Joyce’s paradise is possibly the best-known neighborhood in the town along with the most amazing cultural attraction of the city of Italy.
 Slavic, Austro-Hungarian, and Italian influences are spotted in the cuisine, architecture, and language of the town.

 Don’t miss the neoclassical Austrian district and the juxtaposition in the ancient old city.
 Also, visit the Castello di Miramare (Look at the Sea Castle) at the top of Archduke Ferdinand Maximilian for the most amazing views of the city.